Tanuku: Transport

 The town has a total road length of 148.6 km.
 The Andhra Pradesh State Road Transport Corporation operates bus services from Tanuku bus station.
 Tanuku railway station is categorized as a Non-Suburban Grade-5 (NSG-5) station in the Vijayawada railway division.
 Rajahmundry Airport is situated about 65 km from the town.
+The nearest international airport, Vijaywada Airport is located about 118 km from the town.

 Education

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
 The medium of instruction followed by different schools are English, Telugu.
 Higher education institutions include the SMVM Polytechnic College which provides technical courses.
 SKSD Mahila Kalasala which offers under graduate and post graduate courses.

 Sports

 Chitturi Subba Rao – Gopichand Badminton Academy is the badminton academy under the Chitturi Subba Rao Trust for training the under 13 badminton players.
 The academy hosted the COSCO A.P.
 State Open Mini Badminton Championship 2016.
 The Tanuku Football Club is one of the teams in the Football League of West Godavari tournament, promoting the football.

-Sports personalities from the city include Rella Sanjeeva Rao, an under-14 badminton player, top ranker for U-13 level, and gold medalist at national level championship.
+Sports personalities from the town include Rella Sanjeeva Rao, an under-14 badminton player, top ranker for U-13 level, and gold medalist at national level championship.